RandyBrilliant/travel-marketplace-backend/ADMIN_ENDPOINTS.md

 - `tax_id` (optional, string): Tax identification number (max 100 chars)
 - `status` (optional, string): Status - `PENDING` (default), `ACTIVE`, or `SUSPENDED`

+**User Creation Fields (when `user` is not provided):**
+- `email` (required if creating user, string): Email address for the new user (must be unique)
+- `password` (required if creating user, string): Password for the new user (must meet Django's password validation)
+- `phone_number` (optional, string): Phone number for the user account (max 20 chars)

 **Validation Rules:**
-- User must exist and have `SUPPLIER` role
-- User must not already have a supplier profile (OneToOne relationship)
+- If `user` is provided: User must exist and have `SUPPLIER` role, and must not already have a supplier profile
+- If `user` is not provided: `email` and `password` are required to create a new user
+- Password must meet Django's password validation requirements
+- Email must be unique
 - Status must be one of: `PENDING`, `ACTIVE`, `SUSPENDED`

 **Response (201 Created):**